matangover/mypy-vscode/README.md

 * `mypy.enabled`: Enable or disable Mypy checking.
 For example, you can disable Mypy for a specific workspace or folder.

+* `mypy.env`: Environment variables to set when running mypy.

+* `mypy.envFile`: Path to an env file (relative to the workspace folder) containing environment variables to set when running mypy.
+Used in addition to the `env` setting.
+Ignored if the file doesn't exist.

 * `mypy.debugLogging`: Enable debug logging for the extension.
 (Reload the window after changing this setting.)

 ## Experimental: Type checking in notebooks